-Bells are something that have a mystical quality and have been associated with Man from very early times.
+Bells have a mystical quality and have been associated with humans from very early times.
 They almost certainly have developed from an even earlier form of expression and communication i.e. drums and made a bit more interesting.
 The carrying quality of the sound of a bell is almost certainly the reason why we have come to know and love them.
-Think of it-dinner bells, gongs, clock bells, door bells, ship's bells, wind chimes, crystal tableware, school bells.
+Think of it- dinner bells, gongs, clock bells, doorbells, ship's bells, wind chimes, crystal tableware, echo of bells.
 And they all arise from the action of something hard striking against something else which makes a sound which is appealing (no pun intended) to the human ear.

-The earliest bells were simple plates of metal which made a ringing sound when struck with a 'hammer'of some description.
-With such a power of communication, they were adopted and developed by Holy men of myriad beliefs.
-Over the ages, nowhere has the the use of Bells surpassed that of the Church of England.
-Of the 5500 worldwide installations of bells which can be rung by fully turning the bells rather than just swinging them, 5000 are in England, 150 in Wales, 12 in Scotland, a few in Ireland and the rest are distributed through the English speaking world (and America and Australia).
+The earliest bells were simple plates of metal which made a ringing sound when struck with a 'hammer' of some description.
+With such a power of communication, they were adopted and developed by holy men of myriad beliefs.
+Over the ages, nowhere has the use of Bells surpassed that of the Church of England.
+Of the 5,500 worldwide installations of bells which can be rung by fully turning the bells rather than just swinging them, 5,000 are in England, 150 in Wales, 12 in Scotland, a few in Ireland and the rest are distributed through the English-speaking world (and America and Australia).

 Bell Towers are classified by the number of bells they have and the weight of the heaviest (tenor) bell in the ring i.e. the 'peal' to you or me.
 They range from one bell of greatly varying weights up to 18 bells with a tenor of 72 hundredweight i.e. 3-1/2 tons.
-In Bagshot we are blessed with 8 bells with a tenor weight of 17 hundred weight i.e the weight of a family car.
+In Bagshot we are blessed with 8 bells with a tenor weight of 17 hundredweight i.e the weight of a family car.
 The total weight of 8 bells swinging above our heads is 63 Cwt or 3 tons.
-Don't look up!
-This was typical weight of bells in 1884 when St Anne's bells were dedicated i.e. 'men were men' and physically more active than we are today!
+This was the typical weight of bells in 1884 when St Anne's bells were dedicated.
 This is a very heavy set of bells for the size of the tower.

 The Bells at Bagshot are a 17cwt ring of 8 hung in a cast iron frame on two levels installed in 1884 when the church was built.
 Originally there were 6 bells cast by Warner’s with a 21 cwt tenor.
 The bells were dedicated to and paid for by the wife of Michael Waterer whose rhododendron nursery employed a large proportion of Bagshot’s working population at the time.